.CIN File Extension

 Champions' Interlace Bitmap

-A CIN file is a bitmap image created by Champions' Interlace, a graphics program for Atari computers.
+A CIN file may also be a bitmap image created by Champions' Interlace, a graphics program for Atari computers.
 It contains an up to 160 x 200 pixel image.
 Most CIN images are 160 x 192 pixels.

 Bitmap graphics are digital images comprised of a matrix of dots known as pixels.
 Champions' Interlace allows users to create small bitmap graphics.